waleeddaud/BlogApp/readme.md

   - Create, update, delete, and view blogs.
 - **Database Integration**:
   - Connected to PostgreSQL to store user and blog data.
-- **Scalable Architecture**:
-  - Modular design for easy scalability and maintainability.

 ## Tech Stack
 - **Backend**: FastAPI